mathiasdonoso/uni/README.md

 - Documentation may be incomplete or outdated
 - The project is **not** intended for mass usage or production environments

-Stability, extensibility, and broader usability may be considered in the future, but they are **not goals right now**.
+Stability, extensibility and broader usability may be considered in the future, but they are **not goals right now**.

 ## Testing
 ```bash